RussellDash332/Legwork/src/backend/README.md

 1. Open the `esp32cam` folder in a new window such that `esp32cam` is the root directory.

+1. PlatformIO will take same time to load the setup tasks.

 1. On the status bar at the bottom of the screen, tap on the right arrow to upload the code (This might take some time).

     <img src="assets/status_bar.png" width=50%>

-1. Once successful upload, go to wifi settings to search for **ESP32CAM-RTSP**.
+1. Once a successful upload message is seen, go to wifi settings to search for **ESP32CAM-RTSP**.

     <img src="assets/wifi_setting.png" width=30%>

 1. A browser should be automatically loaded.
 In case this does not happens automatically, connect to http://192.168.4.1.

-1. A configuration screen will appear if connecting for the first time.
+1. Go to settings.
+A configuration screen will appear if connecting for the first time.

     <img src="assets/Configuration.png" width=30%>